AndresICM/genome-mining/_episodes/09-metabolomics.md

 We downloaded 18 LC-MS/MS-derived files in mzML format.
 This data was collected by Dr. Mauricio Caraballo-Rodriguez in the Dorrestein Lab, at the University of California San Diego.
 There are files from each strain, in ISP2 and ISP2-ASW, besides the crude extracts from the culture media.
 The data is in triplicates.

-Besides mzML files, there is a file metadata_table.tsv, that contains all the relevant information from this dataset.
+Besides mzML files, a file metadata_table.tsv contains all the relevant information from this dataset.
 Includes the names of the samples, relevant data collection, and taxonomic information.

 In addition, there is information relevant to the analysis, such as the names of the strains, the media used for culturing, and the antimicrobial activity.
 All this information is included in the format ATTRIBUTE_*